swellee/use-reaction/README.md

           // return changed part
           return {
               a: store.a + payload,
-              sth: 'hello world' // Note: this field will be ignored and won't be added into model_a b/c the field 'sth' is not defined in ModelA !!!
+              sth: 'hello world' // Note: if you enabled strict mode, this field will be ignored and won't be added into model_a b/c property 'sth' is not defined in model_a instance !!!
           }
       }
     ```